Black Cohosh: Help for Hot Flashes?

 Red Clover: Popular but Unproven

 Many women use red clover hoping that its natural plant estrogens will ease their menopause symptoms.
-So far, however, the research results have been mixed.
+So far, though, the research results have been mixed.

 Caution: Women who have estrogen-positive cancers of the breast or uterus shouldn't use red clover without talking to a doctor first.